sarthakkkk7/mental-health-chatbot/README.md

 # MindfulChat - AI Mental Health Support System

+To address the challenges of accessibility, stigma, and immediate support in mental health care, this project proposes the development of an AI-powered mental health chatbot.

 ## ✨Features :

 1) AI-Powered Chatbot – Empathetic responses using Cohere API and sentiment analysis.